 Highland Park

-Olmsted was initially hesitant to design Highland Park, citing the absence of natural water features he often relied on.
-Ultimately, he accepted the commission, shaping a landscape defined by rolling topography, deliberate paths, and horticultural display rather than scenery alone.
+Olmsted was initially hesitant to design Highland Park, citing the lack of natural water features he often relied on.
+In the end, he accepted the project, creating a landscape with rolling terrain, intentional paths, and horticultural displays instead of just scenery.

-The park’s character was further enriched by the generosity of Ellwanger & Barry, whose Mount Hope Avenue nursery supplied land, trees, and plantings.
+The park’s character was further enhanced by the generosity of Ellwanger & Barry, whose nursery on Mount Hope Avenue provided land, trees, and plantings.
 Their contributions helped establish Highland Park as a horticultural destination—one that continues today through the annual Lilac Festival and the park’s living collections.

-Plans are underway to rebuild the historic Children’s Pavilion, demolished in 1963, as part of ongoing stewardship by the Highland Park Conservancy.
+Plans are in progress to rebuild the historic Children’s Pavilion, which was demolished in 1963, as part of the Highland Park Conservancy’s ongoing efforts.

 Genesee Valley Park

-Originally called South Park, Genesee Valley Park was designed in 1888, when the Erie Canal still cut through Rochester’s downtown.
-Olmsted’s open meadows—modeled after his iconic Sheep Meadow in Central Park—were later adapted into one of the nation’s earliest public golf courses in 1899.
-In 1918, John Charles Olmsted added the stone bridges that remain some of the park’s most beloved features today.
+Originally called South Park, Genesee Valley Park was designed in 1888, when the Erie Canal still ran through Rochester’s downtown.
+Olmsted’s open meadows—modeled after his famous Sheep Meadow in Central Park—were later turned into one of the country’s earliest public golf courses in 1899.
+In 1918, John Charles Olmsted added the stone bridges, which remain some of the park’s most cherished features today.

 Rochester, delivered